 Google crawls your website to determine what your business is all about.

-If your website is poorly designed or doesn’t have much content, it’s going to be difficult for Google to understand what your business is all about.
+If your website is poorly designed or doesn’t have much content, it will be difficult for Google to understand what your business is all about.

 To optimize your website content, start by ensuring that your website is well-designed and easy to navigate.

-Then, make sure that your website has a lot of content that is relevant to your business.
+Then, ensure that your website has a lot of relevant content to your business.

-The more content you have, the easier it will be for Google to understand what your business is all about.
+The more content you have, the easier it will be for Google to understand your business.

-If you’re not sure how to optimize your website content, you can hire an agency that does local SEO services.
+If you’re unsure how to optimize your website content, you can hire an agency that does local SEO services.

 Takeaway